slerman12/Help-me/Philosophy/Fire.md

 > "Got it," Saruman says.
 "Hydrocarbon is not Ent."
 And he proceeds with his burning.[^6] -->

-And there is an argument to be made that we are all just adjectives on a finite number of elementary particles, or even just one ubiquitous one, e.g., photon.
+And there is an argument to be made that we are all just adjectives on a finite number of elementary particles, or even just one ubiquitous one, e.g., photon, or flame.

 <!--
 [^2]: Magnesium fire produces a lot of pollution.